arseniyGoryagin/AuthApp_backend/README.md

 # AuthApp Backend

-This is a backend for my kotlin andoid app https://github.com/arseniyGoryagin/AuthApp
+This is a backend for my kotlin android app https://github.com/arseniyGoryagin/AuthApp

 ## Installation